coldclimate/theapproachablegeek.co.uk/content/blog/hosting-s3-https-canonical.md

 Fire it up, head to http://localhost:8000 and there is my site to check.

-All my posts are written in Markdown which is means I'm writing in a familiar environment, in my case Subime Text
+All my posts are written in Markdown which is means I'm writing in a familiar environment, in my case [Sublime Text](http://www.sublimetext.com/)

 ## Github and BitBucket hosting